Maria Watkins: Memberships

 Watkins was a Liveryman and senior steward of the Worshipful Company of Scientific Instrument Makers, and became a Freeman of the City of London.
 She was elected a Life Fellow of the Royal Society of Arts and a Fellow and active member of the Institution of Electrical Engineers.
 She was a long-term member of the Women's Engineering Society (WES) and took an active part in the London Branch.
 She played a key part in WES's submission to the Finniston Enquiry, heading up the education sections of the submission.

 Watkins was a driving force in its work encouraging schoolgirls to consider engineering as a career, and acted as WES's careers officer for some years.
-She was elected WES President from 1980 to 1981.
-In 1981, she gave the annual Verena Holmes lecture entitled Chips for the Disabled, which examined how engineering could help support people living with disabilities In 1984, she donated the Watkins Medal to WES to be awarded to the best female engineering graduate of the year.
+She was elected WES President from 1980 to 1981, succeeding Veronica Milligan and being succeeded by Rosemary West.
+In 1981, she gave the annual Verena Holmes lecture entitled Chips for the Disabled, which examined how engineering could help support people living with disabilities.
+In 1984, she donated the Watkins Medal to WES to be awarded to the best female engineering graduate of the year.
 She held tea parties for women engineering students at City University and encouraged them to join WES for the support it could offer their careers.

 Personal life

-On 22 February 1946, Ziff married Flight lieutenant Thomas "Tom" Brown Watkins (1921–1961), of the Royal Air Force and Leith, at StSaviour's Church, Lewisham.
+On 22 February 1946, Ziff married Flight lieutenant Thomas "Tom" Brown Watkins (1921–1961), of the Royal Air Force and Leith, at St Saviour's Church, Lewisham.
 He was a fellow engineering student at Edinburgh and had returned from active service in the Second World War.
 In 1947, they made their home in Sydenham, joined by her younger sister, who had survived the war, and her mother-in-law.
 The couple had two sons, born in 1947 and 1951.
 She took his surname, and was often called Maria rather than Marja from this period onwards.